-- 8. TABLES 4.1 to 4.7 Distribution of Scheduled Banks' Deposits by Types of Accounts, Category of deposit Holder, Size of Accounts, Rates of Interest/Return, Weighted Averages:- These tables provide a detailed break-up of distribution of Scheduled Banks' Deposits.
-Total Demand and Time Deposits of Scheduled Banks (Other than Inter-Bank) are classified into five broad type's viz., (a) Current Deposits, (b) Call Deposits, (c) Other Deposit Accounts, (d) Saving Deposits and (e) Fixed Deposits.
+8. TABLES 4.1 to 4.7 - Distribution of Scheduled Banks' Deposits by Types of Accounts, Category of deposit Holder, Size of Accounts, Rates of Interest/Return, Weighted Averages: Total Demand and Time Deposits of Scheduled Banks (Other than Inter-Bank) are classified into five broad type's viz., (a) Current Deposits, (b) Call Deposits, (c) Other Deposit Accounts, (d) Saving Deposits and (e) Fixed Deposits.
 The fixed deposits are further classified by maturity.
 Current and Call deposits are in the nature of demand deposits while fixed deposits are exclusively time deposits.
 However, a proportion, varying from bank to bank, of saving deposits constitutes demand liabilities.
-Similarly some sundry accounts are in the nature of time deposits.
-Unless, therefore, the demand liability on account of saving deposits is separately known it is not possible to bifurcate sundry deposits into demand and time deposits.
-A break-up of deposits by eight major categories of depositors, which have been further classified by economic groups, has been given.
-As regards the rates of return, the Scheduled Banks allowed return on various types of returnbased deposits.
+A break-up of deposits by eight major categories of depositors, further classified by economic groups, has been given.
 The amounts under saving and fixed deposits against zero rate of return represent mainly the deposits of persons/institutions that decline to accept return on religious grounds.
-Again, pending instructions from depositors, the overdue or matured fixed deposits do not earn any return and as such are shown at zero rates.
-In Size of Accounts statements the number of accounts and corresponding amounts falling within specified groups are not based exclusively on individual accounts.
+The overdue or matured fixed deposits do not earn any return and as such are shown at zero rates.
+In Size of Accounts statements the number of accounts and corresponding amounts falling within specified groups are not based on individual accounts.
 As the number of accounts is considerably large, the respondents have the option to combine the accounts and amounts where the 'type of account', the 'category of the owner' and 'rate of return' are the same.
-For such grouped accounts it is not the actual sizes of components but the average size of group which determines the class to which it belongs. - 9.
-TABLES 5.1 to 5.11 Classification of Scheduled Banks' Advances by Borrowers, Securities Pledged, Size of Accounts, Rates of Margin, Rates of Return and Weighted Averages:- These tables provide a detailed break-up of the Scheduled Banks' outstanding advances other than those to banks on the dates which correspond with those of table 5(a).
-As regard the break-up of Borrowers there can create some misclassification as the advances are classified in accordance with the major economic callings of borrowers but in actual effect their utilizations may have been for some subsidiary business.
+For such grouped accounts it is not the actual sizes of components but the average size of group which determines the class to which it belongs.

+9. TABLES 5.1 to 5.11 - Classification of Scheduled Banks' Advances by Borrowers, Securities Pledged, Size of Accounts, Rates of Margin, Rates of Return and Weighted Averages: These tables provide a detailed break-up of the Scheduled Banks' outstanding advances other than those to banks on given dates.
+The break-up of Borrowers may have some misclassification because of their utilizations in some subsidiary businesses.
 The classification of Borrowers has been revised from Dec.2001 and again from Dec.2003 as per International standard industrial classification (ISIC Rev.3.1).
-In Size of Accounts statements the number of accounts and corresponding amounts falling within specified groups are not based exclusively on individual accounts.
-As the number of accounts is considerably large, the respondents have the option to combine the accounts and amounts where the security, the economic category of the borrower and rates of return are the same.
+In Size of Accounts statements the number of accounts and corresponding amounts falling within specified groups are not based on individual accounts.
+The respondents have the option to combine the accounts and amounts where the security, the economic category of the borrower and rates of return are the same.
 For such grouped accounts it is not the actual sizes of components but the average size of the group which determines the class to which it belongs.
-Notwithstanding the existence of an element of statistical error, it is believed that the estimates would not differ significantly from the actual position for reasons cited in paragraph 7.
+Notwithstanding the existence of an element of statistical error, it is believed that the estimates would not differ significantly from the actual position.